 There is also more than one reason why fog computing exists and why the OpenFog Consortium doesn’t just focus on an open and interoperable infrastructure but also on secure information flows.

 IDC expects that by 2019, at least 40 percent of IoT-created data will be stored, processed, analyzed and acted upon close to or at the edge of the network.
-On top of the benefits we tackled previously, this also has cybersecurity consequences.
+On top of the benefits we tackled previously, this also has cybersecurity and industrial cybersecurity consequences.

 IIoT: moving towards more complex applications with more advanced security technologies